Insights in your inbox

 What is employee engagement?

 Employee engagement is the emotional connection an employee has between their work, their teams, the organization, and its goals.
 Therefore, it all directly affects their performance and just about every critical aspect of the business, such as revenue, customer experience, employee turnover, etc. Employee engagement creates the right conditions for all employees to perform their best every day and ensures their commitment to their entity’s goals and values.
 Although dismissed by many, employee engagement greatly impacts an organization’s corporate culture.
-Employees who feel connected to their entity work harder, stay longer and motivate others to do the same.
+Employees who feel connected to their entity work harder, stay longer, and motivate others to do the same.

 What is not employee engagement?

 Employee engagement can be easily misunderstood as an employee’s emotional commitment to their entity, not employee happiness, satisfaction, and well-being.
 While still important, this is different.
 Employee happiness is something that comes naturally and individually.
 For instance, a promotion may cause employees to be happy; however, the long hours can change their contentment in a second.
 Something somewhat similar occurs with employee satisfaction because it is impossible to satisfy all individuals in a workplace.
 There is always a need for change.
 Hence, an entity undergoes constant evolution to meet the needs of its employees.
 Employee well-being is more of an individual issue that the entity cannot do anything about besides providing support if needed and a safe working environment.
+Although employee happiness, satisfaction, and well-being are essential to an organization’s success, they do not necessarily mean that the employees are fully engaged with the entity.

 Levels of employee engagement